lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Integer

 #### Description
 This keyword controls the temperature used in the calculation.
-Unit is Kelvin.
+The unit is Kelvin.

 #### Default
 1